JVital2013/polrschd/README.md

 # polrschd
 Python script for predicting NOAA POES GAC transmissions.
+Forked from Derek's script, this version also gives you the satellite azimuth at the start and end of the GAC transmission.

 The script will access the public NOAA schedule file at https://noaasis.noaa.gov/cemscs/polrschd.txt and parse events related to POES GAC (NOAA-15, NOAA-18, NOAA-19).
 It will then display the UTC time and date at which a satellite begins and ends its GAC transmission, as well as the frequency, polarization, and elevation of the satellite.

 GAC transmissions can be subsequently demodulated and decoded by [LeanHRPT-Demod](https://github.com/Xerbo/LeanHRPT-Demod/) and [LeanHRPT-Decode](https://github.com/Xerbo/LeanHRPT-Decode/tree/gac) respectively.